Quiet. Too quiet.

 Surveying the surrounding landscape led both the companions to conclusion that they should head into the opening in the bluff across the bridge.
 There was a small problem, though: a giant iron grate barring the way.
 Shantae squeezed between the bars easily, ascended short flight of stairs into a hall cut into solid rock... and was stopped by a locked door.
 Requiring a red skull key, judging by the glaringly obvious ornaments framing it.
 There was no lever nor button to lower the grate either.

 The dancer girl in pirate boots returned to the bridge.
 Frustrated, she eyed the crag.
-It was stretching up, and up, and up, impossibly tall, imposing and towering, its top indistinct in the black-and-crimson murk.
+It was stretching up, and up, and up, impossibly tall, imposing and towering, its top indistinct against black clouds.
 Her arms and feet ached from the thought alone.
 No way.

 Resigned that there was no avoiding exploring the fort, the two returned into the yard, going up the stairs to the twin gates leading inside.
 A small lever in a niche between them made them rise.
 Beyond, there was just a cavernous entrance hall, split into two halves on slightly different levels, separated by a thick wall and connected by stairs along the side walls so that the gates leading into the yard weren't visible from the main gate.